javajosh/simpatico/websocket.md

 However we'd need to take care of the `ws` member which shouldn't be shared.
 There's a general issue with keeping references to outside objects in residue that may be resolved with a naming convention like "prepend with _ to ignore"

+Next up is to simulate mutliple connecting clients, and have the server side maintain a lookup table by clientPublicKeySig.
+After that, we simulate clients communicating with each other.

 # Async handlers
 The real invitation protocol requires both sync and async computation from the client and server.
 The sync computation can and should be handled out of the stree, and the results added to context.